By Stacy, Everything Shih Tzu October 11, 2022

 For example, a dog that is exhibiting certain symptoms of separation anxiety, such as peeing on the floor or chewing on the furniture, might just be acting out for attention.

-In this situation, some basic obedience training, firm and consistent direction, and ample opportunities for exercise and play are probably enough to do the trick.
+In this situation, some basic dog training, firm and consistent direction, and ample opportunities for exercise and play are probably enough to do the trick.

 However, not all signs of separation anxiety are easy to spot, since your dog does a lot of them when you aren’t home.